 Since McGill, I've studied theology, writing, fine arts, and acting at Parsons School of Design in Paris, Harvard University, Marylhurst University, Northwest Writing Institute, Banff Centre for the Arts and Sundance Institute.
 In 2014, I was selected for the Jack Straw Writers Program in Seattle, curated by Felicia Gonzalez.

-In Boston and Portland, Oregon, she worked for 15 years for corporations and non-profits.
-As vice-president at Larry Miller Productions in Boston and as a freelance producer in Portland she produced TV commercials, corporate videos, films, and print projects.
-Her clients have included Portland General Electric, Boston Symphony Orchestra, Combined Jewish Philanthropies, Boston City Hospital, Omni Hotels, and LU Cookies in Paris among many others.
-View the client list.
+In Boston and in Portland, Oregon, I worked for 15 years for corporations and nonprofits.
+As vice-president at Larry Miller Productions in Boston and as a freelance producer in Portland I produced TV commercials, corporate videos, films and print projects.
+In Paris, I worked as a translator on an LU Cookies spot as dogs on the set stood paws up on the lunch table and licked our plates clean.
+View my client list.

 After winning grants from the Oregon Arts Commission and the Regional Arts and Culture Council and then serving on a panel to review grants, I was struck by how few artists could write about their creative projects in a way that would inspire someone to write a check.
 In 2006, I offered to teach a workshop for artists on grant writing at RACC.
 From there, I branched out to national workshops which appealed to my inner performer and grass roots educator.
 The Artist's Guide to Grant Writing grew out of of my love of books, storytelling and professional development for all.